bento-platform/bento_authorization_service/README.md

 ```

 This will spin up a containerized instance of Postgres, build a service image, and run the tests.
-It will also determine coverage and generate an HTML coverage report.
+It will also determine coverage and generate an HTML coverage report, and run formatting/linting
+checks using `ruff`.